Insolvency Practitioners

-Insolvency practitioners are often accountants or solicitors working within an accountancy or law firm.
 As of 2022, there are approximately 1600 licensed insolvency practitioners in the UK[1]Trusted Source – R3 – The role and value of Insolvency Practitioners in the UK.

 In this article, we will take a closer look at the role of insolvency practitioners, including their qualifications, duties, responsibilities, and the different types of insolvency they handle.
 We will also provide guidance on how to choose an insolvency practitioner.

-- How to Choose an Insolvency Practitioner?
+What is an Insolvency Practitioner?

-What Qualifications Does an Insolvency Practitioner Have?
+What Qualifications Does an IP Have?

 To become an insolvency practitioner, specific qualifications and certifications must be met.
 In the UK, practitioners must be authorised by the Insolvency Practitioners Association (IPA) or another recognised regulatory body.